“What Would a Good Day Look Like?” — The Most Important Question in Support Planning

 Blog 4 of 7: This article is part of our 7-part series on tailoring support in person-centred care.
 Scroll down to explore links to the full series.

 Support planning can become transactional if we’re not careful — focused on routines, tasks, and basic needs.
 But person-centred planning is meant to be transformative.
 It’s about building a life, not just delivering care.
-And one question captures this better than almost any other:
+And when providers anchor daily support in clear core principles and values and apply practical strengths-based approaches, one simple question becomes a powerful tool for tailoring support:

 “What would a good day look like for you?”